The Covid and Software Testing Connection: A Pandemic Story

 Before the Pandemic Hit…

-I was three years out of college holding a degree in Computer Science, and working as a Testing Manager at a tech startup.
-You would think with such a techie background and focus on testing that I would have already learned the definition of one of the most basic terms in software quality assurance (QA) – What is software testing?
+I was three years out of college, holding a degree in Computer Science and working as a Testing Manager at a tech startup.
+You would think that with such a techie background and a focus on testing, I would have already learned the definition of one of the most basic terms in software quality assurance (QA): What is software testing?

 Well, I did know how textbooks, online blogs, and YouTube videos define it.
-But, like those physics problems in school where we just memorized Newton’s equations and then plugged-and-chugged numbers, I only memorized testing jargon without internalizing their concepts.
-I didn’t really understand the physics behind software testing.
-Yet…
+But, like those physics problems in school where we just memorized Newton’s equations and then plugged-and-chugged numbers, I only memorized testing jargon without internalizing its concepts.
+I didn’t really understand the physics behind software testing—yet.

 What did Software Testing mean to me before Covid?